dnlbowers/Vape-Store/TESTING.md

 |passed | **Easily enter my payment information** so that I can **checkout quickly with no hassles by using information previously stored in the system.**
 |:---:|:---|
 |&check;| The site has a checkout page.
-|&check;| The checkout page has a form to enter the users payment details.
+|&check;| The checkout page has a form to enter the user's payment details.
-|&check;| The checkout page has a form to enter the users shipping details.
+|&check;| The checkout page has a form to enter the user's shipping details.
 |&check;| Payments are handled by Stripe.
 |&check;| The checkout page has a button to complete the order.
-|&check;| The checkout page has a button to cancel the order and return to the shopping cart.
+|&check;| The checkout page has a button to cancel the order and return the user to the shopping cart.
-|&check;| The checkout page has a button to save the users details for future use.
+|&check;| The checkout page has a button to save the user's details for future use.
-|&check;| If checked the details from the checkout form are saved to the users profile.
+|&check;| If checked, the details from the checkout form are saved to the user's profile.
-|&check;| If exists the users saved details are pre-filled in the checkout form.
+|&check;| If it exists, the users saved details are pre-filled in the checkout form.
-|&check;| If the user has saved details the checkbox is unchecked by default.
+|&check;| If the user has saved details, the checkbox is unchecked by default.

 |passed | **View an order confirmation after checkout** so that I can **verify that I haven’t made any mistakes.**
 |:---:|:---|